-Brooklyn Nets center LaMarcus Aldridge announces retirement, citing health scare
+Brooklyn Nets center LaMarcus Aldridge announces retirement, citing irregular heartbeat

 Through nine postseason runs with Portland and San Antonio, Aldridge averaged 20.8 points on 45.5 percent shooting from the field.

+Seeking the first title of his career, Aldridge agreed to a buyout with the Spurs and signed with the Nets last month.
+He stepped in immediately at starting center, and his departure will leave one of the East’s top contenders with fewer options against elite opposing big men.

-He was bought out by the Spurs and signed with Brooklyn last month.
-Aldridge last played against the Los Angeles Lakers on April 10, and missed the Nets’ last two games with what the team described as a “non-Covid related” illness.
+Aldridge last played against the Los Angeles Lakers on Saturday, and missed the Nets’ last two games with what the team described as a “non-Covid related” illness.
 He averaged 12.8 points and 4.8 rebounds in five games with Brooklyn before his retirement announcement.

+“The Nets organization fully supports LaMarcus’ decision, and while we value what he has brought to our team during his short time in Brooklyn, his health and well-being are far more important than the game of basketball,” Nets General Manager Sean Marks said in a statement.